 - 1 cup pinot noir

 - 2 sprigs fresh thyme

 - Salt and pepper

-- Add a bit of oil to the Dutch oven and sauté carrot, celery & onion until beginning to brown.
+- Add additional oil to the Dutch oven and sauté carrot, celery & onion until beginning to brown.
 Add tomato paste and flour and sauté 1-2 minutes until flour turns golden.
 Add pinot noir and reduce until thickened, scraping up any brown bits from the bottom of the pan.
-Add stock, thyme sprigs, bay leaf, pearl onions, reserved bacon and reserved mushrooms with any accumulated juice.
+Add stock, thyme sprigs, bay leaf, pearl onions, reserved vegan bacon and reserved mushrooms with any accumulated juice.
 Bring to a boil, cover and transfer to oven.
 Braise for 30 minutes or until carrots are tender.
 If sauce isn’t thick enough, cook uncovered on the stovetop for an additional 5 minutes.
 Season with salt and pepper.
 Serve over egg noodles, polenta, or rice.